 The Hyde Park Picture House is a small Grade II-listed independent cinema set in the university area of Leeds; the building is set to close in February for extensive restoration and renewal work.
 We are delighted to present the talk in this esteemed and well-loved cinema and feel that Shirley, with her respect for the importance and value of community structures, would approve!

-Please find the link to tickets for Through the Eyes of Shirley Baker here.
+Through the Eyes of Shirley Baker.
 Tickets are £4.
 Please note, there is no film, the event is a panel talk followed by a Q&A.